77 products

 Potted Anubias Nana Petite

-A Red Flame Sword (Echinodorus) plant prepared for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.
+A Bucephalandra plant grown on a wire mat for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.

 Botanical Method, Blackwater, and Biotope Aquarium Plants